ardangelo/tangent_remez/README.md

 	- 12 cycles for input adjustment to range `(-π/4, π/4)`
 	- 75 cycles for 10 CORDIC iterations
 	- 2 cycles for negative angle adjustment

+* 3 cycles for Q8 hypotenuse gain adjustment (if used)
+	- See [header](arm-test/trig_approx.hpp) for hypotenuse use and gain adjustment

 [ARMv4 source including table](arm-test/trig_approx.arm.s)